Vounts/asg_chatapp/README.md

 ## WARN
 - You may experience a slow response on the database
 - I'm using supabase free database hosting for this
+- Sockets may not work in the deployed version.
+To test sockets run in development mode.
+(This is because nextjs terminates prolonged API call on a free version)
 ## Getting Started

 First, install the packets